Storage heaters explained: costs, benefits and types

 - With some of the more basic models, excess stored heat can sometimes make a room actually feel a little too warm (if there is such a thing over winter!)

-- Much of the stored heat can sometimes be used up by the evening – which is often the exact time you want to crank up the temperature!
+- Sometimes, your stored heat might be sometimes used up by evening – which is often the exact time you want to crank up the temperature!

 Types of storage heaters

-Nowadays, storage heaters come with a range of features, including digital programmers, open window sensors, electronic room temperature controls and Wi-fi controls.
+Nowadays, storage heaters come with a range of features, including digital programmers, open window sensors, electronic room temperature controls, and WiFi controls.
 Most modern models also have built-in thermostats, and many are fan-assisted to help circulate the heat.
 All these features make them pretty nifty performers!

 These have replaced the old storage heaters, where you had to manually select how much heat to store.
 These newer models are designed to detect the room temperature and set themselves, so they’re much more efficient.